Tuscany 2027

 My memories would not be a story without you.”

 “Alan is part midwife, part story-shaman and full on hospitality overseer.
 All of our needs were generously supported from point of arrival, transportation and welcoming.
-Where we stayed was impeccable, a well nourished relationship between Alan and the owners/team at the villa made for a professional yet cozy sense of home.
-The food and wine was beyond my expectations as was the incredible circle of writers.
-The content Alan shares with us all comes straight from his love and expertise as a writer as well as his open, loving heart.
+The food and wine was beyond my expectations… The content Alan shares with us all comes straight from his love and expertise as a writer as well as his open, loving heart.
 I’ll be back!”

 The retreat includes daily workshops, nightly salons, gourmet meals accompanied by superb regional wines, private bedroom with ensuite, and courtesy shuttle to and from the villa.
 Travel not included.